After betting everything on a Trump victory, Hungarian PM congratulates US president-elect Biden on Sunday

 Hungarian Prime Minister Viktor Orban congratulated US president-elect Joe Biden on November 8, after most EU leaders had done so the day before.
+He was the last prime minister within the V4 group.
 Hungary’s illiberal leader was in an uncomfortable position as he bet heavily on a victory for President Donald Trump and openly acknowledged that he had no plan B in case the incumbent lost.
 Pro-government media outlets remained in denial on Sunday and focused on voting irregularities.
 Opposition parties have been emboldened by the result ahead of the crucial 2022 parliamentary elections.

 "Allow me to congratulate you on a successful presidential campaign.
 I wish you good health and continued success in performing your extremely responsible duties," Orban was quoted by state news agency MTI.